subsquid/docs/docs/migrate/migrate-subgraph.md

 The processor currently doesn't do much and simply outputs the data it fetches from the archive.

-Now we migrate the subgraph handlers which transform the event data into `Gravatar` objects.
+Now we migrate the subgraph handlers that transform the event data into `Gravatar` objects.
 Instead of saving or updating gravatars one by one, `EvmBatchProcessor` receives an ordered batch of event items it is subscribed to (which can be inspected by the output).
+The batch typically consists of a mix of event and transaction data.
+In our case we have only two logs -- emitted when a gravatar is created and updated.

-We start with an auxiliary function that extracts the event data from the logs using the helper classes generated by `evm-codegen` from the ABI
+We start with an auxiliary function that extracts and normalizes the event data from the logs using the helper classes generated by `evm-codegen` from the ABI.

 ```ts
 function extractData(evmLog: any): { id: ethers.BigNumber, owner: string, displayName: string, imageUrl: string} {